-The Research and Sponsored Programs Office (RSPO) has prepared the following guidelines for the 2021-2022 Faculty Research Program (FRP) in Natural and Mathematical Sciences, Social Sciences, and for the FRP in the Humanities, Arts and Performing Arts.
-RSPO has set aside \$30,000 for each of the 2021-2022 Programs.
-Each Program can award up to \$3,000 to successful applicants to engage in research in their fields.
-Any research project will be considered eligible for review as long as the proposal meets the eligibility criteria, deadlines and the intent of the FRP.
-Applicants should apply to the Program that fits most closely to their discipline or field of inquiry and submit only one application to the relevant Program.
-Please contact Thomas Frank in RSPO (ext.
-2511) or a College Research Committee (CRC) member representing your discipline with any questions.
-(See Page 6 of these guidelines for a list of current CRC members.)
+The Research and Sponsored Programs Office (RSPO) has prepared the following guidelines for the 2025-2026 Faculty Research Program (FRP).
+Awards of up to \$3,000 are available for successful applicants to engage in research in their fields.
+This is a competitive program and the number of awards given is dependent on available funding.
+For the 2025-2026 funding year, it is anticipated that at least 15 awards will be available.
+Any research project will be considered eligible for review, as long as the proposal meets the eligibility criteria, deadlines and the intent of the FRP.
+Applicants should apply to the Program that fits most closely to their discipline or field of inquiry (Natural and Mathematical Sciences; Social Sciences; Humanities, Arts and Performing Arts) and submit only one application to the relevant Program.
+Please contact Dominick Fantacone in RSPO (ext.
+2511), RSPO@cortland.edu or a Faculty Research Committee (FRC) member representing your discipline with any questions.
+(See Page 6 of these guidelines for a list of current FRC members.)